AvolitesLtd/TitanManual/website/versioned_docs/version-19.0/synergy/operating-synergy.md

 Often you might want to output video content to lighting fixtures patched on the console (for example if you have LED screens with fixtures around or in between them).
-The pixel mapper can directly play back media clips from the Ai server or Prism Zero.
+The pixel mapper can directly play back media clips from the Ai server or Prism.
 On an Ai server these can be sourced from individual layers or from surfaces (combined layer outputs).
 The surface outputs do not need to be connected to a physical output on the media server.